 CARBONDALE, IL (KFVS) - Carbondale city leaders are taking up the topic of alcohol again.

-Back in 2011, the city council voted to allow beer and wine sales at grocery stores during certain hours, a decision that some say hurt their business.
+Last month, the city council voted to allow beer and wine sales at grocery stores during certain hours.